AlafariAbdullah/setup-docs/MinecraftWorldSync.md

 ```
 ✅ Replace <YourName> and <YourWorldFolder> with your actual info
 ✅ Replace the path to MinecraftLauncher.exe if it’s different
+Note: I added prompts since i didn't find a one click way to make a .bat run in the background without showing a CMD window.
+But I assume there's a way to do so.
 ⸻

 🍎 macOS Script (minecraft_launcher.sh)